axoflow/axosyslog-core-docs/content/chapter-destinations/configuring-destinations-redis/reference-destination-redis/_index.md

 Note the following points when using the `redis()` destination:

 - You can use macros and templates in the parameters of the Redis command.

 - Currently you can use only one command in a redis() destination.

 - The {{% param "product.abbrev" %}} application ignores the return value of the command.
 If the Redis server returns an error, {{% param "product.abbrev" %}} closes the connection.

 {{< include-headless "chunk/option-destination-diskbuffer.md" >}}

-{{% include-headless "chunk/option-destination-batch-bytes.md" %}}

-{{% include-headless "chunk/option-destination-threaded-batching.md" %}}
+{{< include-headless "chunk/option-destination-flags.md" >}}

 {{< include-headless "chunk/option-destination-hook.md" >}}